ito-takuya/multitaskrepresentations/README.md

 `figures/`: contains all figure panels.

 `processed_data/`: contains processed (or derivative) data required to generate figure panels in the Jupyter Notebooks.
 Note that .h5 files are hosted via git LFS due to size constraints.

+`code/preprocessing/`: contains all preprocessing scripts that processed the raw MDTB dataset from OpenNeuro.
+Preprocessing was performed using QuNex (version 0.61.17; [https://qunex.yale.edu/](https://qunex.yale.edu/)).
+Postprocessing (i.e., task activation estimation) can be found in `code/preprocessing/glm_scripts/`.
+Note that all preprocessing scripts are provided as-is, as they were all performed on Yale's compute cluster.
+Preprocessing scripts are provided as a reference for those who wish to adapt them to their needs.
+Any questions can be directed to taku.ito1@gmail.com.